RyanGA09/RyanGA09/README.md

                     </a>
                 </strong> - <em>(May 2024 - June 2024)</em>
                 <br>MIKTI Independent Study Batch 6 Program - Capstone Project
-                <br>Case Study will be shown Troubleshooting Flight Delays and Airline related Case analysis with Python Programming on Google Collaboratory and visualized using Bar Chart, Line Chart, and Scatter Plot.
+                <p>Case Study will be shown Troubleshooting Flight Delays and Airline related Case analysis with Python Programming on Google Collaboratory and visualized using Bar Chart, Line Chart, and Scatter Plot.</p>
             </li>
             <li>
                 <strong>